 This is my fourth map book.
 With the Sesquicentennial in full swing, I decided to cover the period between the battles of Gettysburg and the Wilderness.
 The resulting book, published in 2013, ran longer than I had expected.
 It contains 223 pages with 87 full-color maps.
 The book is dividing into two, almost equal sections: Bristoe Station Campaign and Mine Run Campaign.
 I also cover the action at Morton’s Ford in early February, 1864.
 As with the other map books, there are separate sections for: endnotes, order of battle, bibliography, and index.
-The book retails for $34.95.
+The book retailed for $34.95.
 It is now out of print and I doubt whether it will be reprinted.
 I have a copy I am selling for 55.00.

 The background story:

 This was a period that I did not know much about.
 I don’t think that I am the exception here.
 I knew of Bristoe Station and Mine Run from my two brigade-level histories, but I never really spent the time delving into the “whys and wherefores.”
 I had heard of the battle of Rappahannock Station, but except for hearing that this was a dramatic Confederate defeat where two brigades were destroyed, I knew nothing of it.
 I don’t know if I had even heard of the battle of Payne’s Farm.
 Both are prominently explained in this book.
 Unlike my other map books, there were not that many primary and secondary sources to help.